Having created a servant class such as the rudimentary

 Instantiating a servant means to allocate an instance:

-NodeI instance and assigns its address to a reference of type
+NodeI instance and assigns its reference to the variable

 Each Ice object requires an identity.
 That identity must be unique for all servants using the same object adapter.